Dodo partner Petplan calls veterinary professionals “moral hazard”

 Trupanion President Margi Tooth, speaking briefly by phone, said Trupanion, a major competitor of Petplan, has “no alignment” with Petplan’s cover letter language declaring veterinary professionals a “moral hazard.”
-However, no other pet health insurance providers would take positions as of press time when asked by email if they were comfortable with the “moral hazard” cover letter.
+However, and notably, no other pet health insurance providers would take positions as of press time when asked by email if they were comfortable with the “moral hazard” cover letter.

 Media Elites Remain Silent